TrainTheTrainer/ELIXIR-EXCELERATE-TtT/TtT_session_3.md

 > - Take one session idea and expand to a “real” training session
 > - You will need to:
 >   - Identify target audience
->   - Session structure (include indicative content, length, breakdown and timings)
+>   - Define session structure (include indicative content, length, breakdown and timings)
->   - Learning objectives
+>   - Set learning objectives and outcomes
->   - Learning activities
+>   - Decide learning activities
 >   - Suggest how you will assess trainee progress
 >   - Tell us anything else you think we need to know….

 <a name="design"></a>